ethereum-optimism/specs/specs/protocol/safe-extensions.md

 1. Deputy Pause Module is not proxied and all values are hard-coded into the contract.
 Any changes to these values must be implemented by re-deploying the contract, removing the old module, and adding the new module.
+1. Deputy Pause Module verifies a signature from the Deputy over a fixed string in the constructor to confirm that the Deputy is an EOA that can generate valid signatures and that the creator at least indirectly has access to the key.
 1. Pause action is gated and must come with a valid signature from the Deputy account.
-As the Deputy account can only carry out a single action, the intended action behind any signature is implied to be the pause action.
+1. Signed pause messages must contain an expiry timestamp so that the message can only be used to trigger the pause when the block timestamp is less than the signed expiry.
+Signed expiry timestamp cannot be more than a fixed number of seconds in the future as defined by a constructor parameter of the module itself.
 1. Signed pause messages must contain a nonce so that the signature can only be used a single time to carry out the pause action.
 Pause action must verify that the provided nonce has not been used before.
-1. Signed pause messages must contain an expiry timestamp so that the message can only be used to trigger the pause when the block timestamp is less than the signed expiry.
-Signed expiry timestamp cannot be more than a fixed number of seconds in the future as defined by a constructor parameter of the module itself.
 1. Any account can supply the signature as long as the recovered signer is the Deputy account.
 This means that the Deputy account does not need to hold any ETH to act as the Deputy.